d3ska/d3ska.github.io/_posts/2021-11-06-sets-in-java.md

 #### LinkedHashSet

 The LinkedHashSet is an ordered version of HashSet that maintains a doubly-linked List across all elements.
 When the iteration order is needed to be maintained this class is used.
 If we would like to iterate through elements in LinkedHashSet, the elements will be at the same order as they were inserted.

 #### TreeSet

+TreeSet is a sorted collection that extends the AbstractSet class and implements the NavigableSet interface.
+However, we can customize the sorting of elements by using the [Comparable or Comparator](https://matthewonsoftware.com/blog/comparable-and-comparator-interfaces/) interface.
+The TreeSet uses a self-balancing binary search tree, more specifically a Red-Black tree.
+When compared to a HashSet the performance of a TreeSet is on the lower side.
+Operations like add, remove and search take O(log n) time while operations like printing n elements in sorted order require O(n) time.

 #### EnumSet